 Eating and drinking in Jordan

 Bedouin tradition values home cooking over eating out.
 As a consequence, most of Jordan’s restaurants are simple places serving straightforward fare.
 Excellent restaurants do exist, but must be sought out.
-Unadventurous travellers can easily find themselves stuck in a rut of low-quality falafel and kebabs, departing the country never having tasted the best of what’s on offer.
+It’s unfortunately easy to find yourself stuck in a rut of low-quality falafel and kebabs, and end up departing the country never having tasted the best of what’s on offer.

 How to eat